-Unfortunately, to make baby cows grow fast, the mother cow also provides growth hormones, insulin-like growth factors (IGF) and chemicals that stimulate the baby cow to produce IGF.
+Unfortunately, to make baby cows grow fast, the mother cow also provides growth hormones, and growth factors.
 In a human adult, the only cells that can really benefit from these ingredients are those that wish to grow fast, and that means cancer cells.

 So, it’s a balance.
 The risks of hormones, IGFs and pollutants in dairy, versus the proteins and nutrients.